 1. VOLUNTARY WITHDRAWAL FROM COLLEGE.
 A student voluntarily withdrawing from college should first obtain from the dean of his division written permission.
 This he presents to the Registrar.
 He may then be entitled to a refund of fees under the regulations outlined in the Catalog.
-Women students should also obtain permission from the Dean of Women.
+Permission should also be-obtained from the Dean of Women or Dean of Men.